JAMES NELSON : SCULPTOR

 1996 San Marcos, CA Larger-than-life-size bronze figure of labor leader and human rights activist Cesar Chavez.

+Commissioned by the Hispanic Advisory Council and the California State University San Marcos Foundation.
 Awarded Honorary Doctor of Fine Arts from California State University San Marcos in recognition of contribution this work has made to the campus and community.

 1995 Myrtle Beach, SC Five life-size fountain figures in bronze for the Broadway at the Beach development.